SamuelR827/SRantz_Project1JobsPython/README.md

 - DBBrowserLite or Pycharm Professional to view database.
 - Python 3.9 or 3.10 (python --version)
 - This project should handle standard python packages for you.
 If not see requirements.txt
-- The project relies on a library known as serpAPI to fetch google results.
-- If you have issues with the project running.
-You are likely missing the serpAPI package, and python is not detecting any serpAPI packages.
-Run these commands to install the package
+- Run this command to instal all required packages
 - Install pip in terminal
     - linux: python -m ensurepip --upgrade
     - mac: python -m ensurepip --upgrade
     - windows: py -m ensurepip --upgrade
-- Install serpAPI in your project directory
-    - pip install google-search-results
-- Install openpyxl in your project directory
-  - pip install openpyxl
+- Install all required packages pip install -r requirements.txt

-secrets.py
+*** NOTE!!!!
+Past versions of the program used the file secrets.py for secret handling, this was renamed to secrets_file.py to avoid issues with an import error.
+If you are having issues with your secrets file this is why***

+secrets_file.py

-- The user must create a file named "secrets.py" in the project directory and type in a single line of code
+- The user must create a file named "secrets_file.py" in the project directory and type in a single line of code
 - api_key = "insert your api key here"
 - Otherwise, the project will not run